 Slack is our main tool for communication.
-For client project we create a separate channel within our team where members of our team will discuss the project.
-To talk with clients themselves we create separate Slack teams and channels for pre-development work, development work and channel for all additional features we are thinking of including in the next version of the app.
+For the client project, we create a separate channel within our team where members of our team will discuss the project.
+To talk with clients themselves we create separate Slack teams and channels for pre-development work, development work, and channel for all additional features we are thinking of including in the next version of the app.

 Lastly, we use the Pivotal tracker as our task manager.
 With the help of Zapier we can easily sync it with Slack and other todo systems to automate our process.
 Moving forward this allows our whole team to keep track of task progress in Pivotal while they can still respond and create new tasks right from Slack.